Stage 1 Fire Restrictions are in effect for all of unincorporated Boulder County.

 mstinnett@bouldercounty.gov

 Michelle is the Division Manager for Boulder County’s Recovery and Resiliency Division.
 In this role, she is responsible for leading Boulder County’s overall recovery efforts, acting as a liaison between disaster survivors, recovery partners, and government agencies while ensuring a smooth transition from emergency response to recovery.
 Prior to joining Boulder County, Michelle worked in both the nonprofit sector and state government on disaster recovery and resilience initiatives in Colorado after the 2013 flood and 2021 Marshall Fire, Louisiana after Hurricanes Laura, Delta and Ida, Kentucky after the December 2021 tornadoes and July 2022 floods, and Florida after Hurricane Ian.
-Michelle’s area of expertise is in disaster finance, and she has been responsible for the effective deployment of $500 million in federal and state grant programs over the last six years.
+Michelle’s area of expertise is in disaster finance, and she has been responsible for the effective deployment of $500 million in federal and state grant programs over the last eight years.

 Michelle earned her Bachelor of Science in Accounting and MBA degrees from Metropolitan State University of Denver and Liberty University respectively.
 She currently resides in Aurora, Colorado with her husband and children.